seyhajin/monkey2/modules/monkey/newdocs/sdks.md

 Monkey2 uses the 'gcc' command line tools to build desktop apps for linux.

 You will also need to install all the developer libraries required by the compiler and modules.
-This will differ depending on hte prcise version of Linux you are you, but to get you started:
+This will differ depending on the precise version of Linux you have, but to get you started:

 ```
 sudo apt-get update && sudo apt-get upgrade

-sudo apt-get install g++-multilib libglu1-mesa-dev libopenal-dev libxi-dev libxrandr-dev libxinerama-dev libxcursor-dev libxxf86vm-dev libx11-dev libgl1-mesa-dev libpulse-dev
+sudo apt-get install g++-multilib libopenal-dev libpulse-dev libsdl2-dev
 ```